The Best of the Worst

 1. Tales of Illyria

 Little Killerz’ Illyria games are the lovechild of Disciples and Oregon Trail.
-I know… I didn’t know either but apparently it happened.
+I know… I didn’t know about it either but apparently it happened.
 The Illyria games are at once a survival sim and an old school Western RPG with JRPG-style combat.

 There are three Illyria titles, all of them well worth your time: Tales of Illyria: Fallen Knight, Tales of Illyria: The Iron Wall and Tales of Illyria: Destinies.
 With Destinies, which is our favorite of the lot, developer Little Killerz managed to transform the game into an open-world title.

-Headed up by developer Chad Mannicia, Little Killerz has developed an indie RPG series for the ages with the Illyria games.
+Headed up by designer Chad Mannicia, Little Killerz has developed an indie RPG series for the ages with the Illyria games.
 While they play in part like immersive survival titles, they also hit all of the RPG sweet spots.
 Each of the three feature engaging combat, skill and loot systems, rich world-building and interesting stories, with all of it playing out within the framework of managing randomized engagements, as your party travels the open roads of Illyria.
-It’s a great indie title by any measure and far and away one of the most innovative and compelling RPGS you can play on mobile.
+It’s a great indie title by any measure and far and away one of the most innovative and compelling RPGs you can play on mobile.

 Available on Google Play